Info About GRE

 Graduate Record Exam (GRE) is an exam that an undergraduate student has to take up to get admitted in graduate courses in the US universities or other countries like the UK and Canada.
 The exam is conducted by Educational Testing Services or the ETS in both the computer-based and paper based mode.
 The test is conducted all over the world.
 This gives an opportunity for students of any nationality to study in the US and the other countries.
 The computer-based exam is conducted throughout the year and the paper based exam is conducted three times in a year (October, November and February)

-Once you decide to take up the GRE, the most important step is to collect GRE info.
-Based on this GRE info you can start preparing.
-The computer-based GRE has 6 sections.
+Once you decide to take up the test, the most important step is to collect information about the test.
+Based on this information you can start preparing.
+The computer-based test has 6 sections.
 Of the 6 sections one is the analytical writing section.
 This section usually appears as the first section.
 There are 2 verbal reasoning sections and 2 quantitative reasoning sections.
 There is also an experimental or research section.
 This section does not count towards the scores.
 This section is always the last section.
 There is another section that is unidentified and un-scored and this section may appear anywhere.
 Sometimes these 2 sections are not included in the test.
 The duration of the test is three hours and forty-five minutes.

-The GRE info on the paper-based test is that it has 6 sections.
+The information on the paper-based test is that it has 6 sections.
 The analytical writing section is split into 2 sections and there is no research or experimental section.
 The other 4 sections are similar to the computer-based test.
 The duration of this test is three and half hours.

 The Computer-based Test

-Here we shall see the GRE info on each of the sections.
-This is the basic GRE info that you must know before preparation.
+Here we shall see information on each of the sections.
+This is the basic information that you must know before preparation.
 You will learn about the details as you start preparing.